borjaMarti/educard/README.md

 - Webhooks

 When I decided to use an external provider for user management and authentication, one of the core issues was synchronizing their database with EduCard's.
-EduCard needs the users emails and names to manage course invitations and student-teacher interactions, but the external service handles this info, not EduCard.
+EduCard needs the users' emails and names to manage course invitations and student-teacher interactions, but the external service handles this info, not EduCard.

-[Clerk](https://clerk.com/) solves this by facilitating connections to a project's back end using webhooks.
+[Clerk](https://clerk.com/) solves this by facilitating webhook connections to a project's back end.
 You set up an endpoint on the back end and configure Clerk to send the required data when a specified event happens (such as a user creation).
-To secure and ensure a reliable connection between Clerk's database and your endpoint, Clerk uses [Svix](https://www.svix.com/) to handle the webhooks.
+To secure and ensure a reliable connection between the Clerk database and your endpoint, Clerk uses [Svix](https://www.svix.com/) to handle the webhooks.
 The following is a snippet of my `/api/webhooks/user` endpoint showing how it's configured:

 ```js
 const webhookSecret = process.env.WEBHOOK_SECRET;